techemstudios/mobile-app-development-project/README.md

 Complete the [design sheet](https://github.com/techemstudios/mobile-app-development-project/blob/master/design_sheet/Mobile%20App%20Camp.docx) found in this repository.

-Check off the objectives below and upload your work to this repository.
+Check off the objectives below and upload your work to this repository. --See "Uploading Your Project Files" below.

 ## Objectives